A long‑term rental is a property rented for 90 days or more at a time.

-If you’re renting the home for less than 30 days at a time, such as vacation rentals, visit our Short-Term Rentals page.
+If you plan to rent a property for less than 90 days at a time—such as a short-term vacation rental—please visit our Short‑Term Rentals page.

 Apply for Your Business Licence